vaibhavwxyz/Placement-Assignment_Vaibhav-Shinde/02- CSS/Question 10/README.md

-# Q. 10: Build Responsive Layout both Desktop and Mobile and Tablet
+# Responsive layout both Desktop and Mobile and Tablet.

+- **To see project in action, visit [https://responsive-layout-by-vaibhav-shinde.netlify.app/](https://responsive-layout-by-vaibhav-shinde.netlify.app/)**